 Narduzzi mum on status of injured Pitt QBs Slovis, Patti

-PITTSBURGH (AP) Pittsburgh coach Pat Narduzzi says he doesn't know anything about the status of his quarterbacks as the 23rd-ranked Panthers prepare for a trip to Western Michigan.
+PITTSBURGH — Pittsburgh coach Pat Narduzzi says he doesn’t know anything about the status of his quarterbacks as the 23rd-ranked Panthers prepare for a trip to Western Michigan.

-USC transfer Kedon Slovis didn't play in the second half of Pitt's 34-27 overtime loss to Tennessee on Saturday.
+USC transfer Kedon Slovis didn’t play in the second half of Pitt’s 34-27 overtime loss to Tennessee.
 Backup Nick Patti filled in but appeared to injure his left leg early in the fourth quarter.
 Patti remained in the game and even threw a tying touchdown pass with 2:23 to go despite limping noticeably between plays.

 Patti completed 9 of 20 passes for 78 yards and a touchdown but also took a sack on Pitt’s penultimate snap in overtime.
 He took a 12-yard loss when the Volunteers blitzed and with limited mobility had no chance to escape the rush.
 His fourth-down toss fell incomplete.